How to Prepare for Simulation 2 (Commercial)

 Simulation 2 is the commercial simulation, and it asks you to do two hard things at once: exercise the applied judgment of a simulation, and do it inside a commercial transaction that may still feel new.
 It places you in a working commercial deal and asks what you would do, weighing duties, disclosure, timing, and representation in a less familiar setting.

 Preparing well means building genuine fluency with commercial material and rehearsing the decisions the session tests, not just reviewing definitions.
-This guide explains how the commercial simulation works, why it often feels harder than the residential one, and how to practice so the commercial context stops feeling foreign.
+This guide explains how the commercial simulation works, why it often feels harder than the residential one, and how to practise so the commercial context stops feeling foreign.
 ExamPass Simulation 2 prep and the AI Tutor are built to walk you through exactly these scenarios.

-How the commercial simulation works
+How does the commercial simulation (Simulation 2) work?

 Like the residential simulation, Simulation 2 is a facilitated session built around unfolding transactions, and you are assessed on the decisions you make as the salesperson in the scenario.
 The difference is the setting: the deals are commercial, the parties are often businesses, and the considerations include things residential work never raised.